Curriculum Guide · Courses

 LL.M Course 928 (cross-listed) | 2 credit hours

 Examines legal and financial aspects of foreign investment projects, especially in developing countries, from the perspective of the investor, lender and the host country.
 Legal issues related to the structuring of the foreign investment, the arrangement of the private and public financing, and the construction of a project are considered.
 A significant amount of time will be devoted to analysis of typical international project finance documentation, but the international and host country legal issues applicable to foreign investment, support from national and multinational agencies, noncommercial risk analysis and dispute resolution will also be considered and discussed.

 Prerequisite: A course in International Business Transactions, or background in international business or financial transactions.

-Students may receive credit for only one of the following courses: Developing Infrastructure Projects, Infrastructure Projects in Developing and Transition Countries; International Project Finance; International Project Finance & Development: Case Studies; or Transacting International Finance.
+Students may receive credit for only one of the following courses: Developing Infrastructure Projects, Infrastructure Projects in Developing and Transition Countries; International Project Finance; International Project Finance & Development: Case Studies; Project Development and Finance or Transacting International Finance.